 When all your items are in appropriate-sized containers and you’re happy with the layout, it’s time to commit and take the tags off.

-One of my favorite features of these iDesign organizers is their little rubber feet that keep them in place, but if you’re an aggressive drawer openers and closer, you may find you need a little Museum Gel or other clear adhesive as additional security.
+One of my favorite features of these iDesign organizers is their little rubber feet that help keep them in place, BUT if you or your partener are aggressive drawer openers, you may find you need a little Museum Gel or other clear adhesive as additional security.

 Could you use this kind of bathroom organization in your life?
 What are you waiting for?
 Go organize a bathroom drawer today!
 Drop a comment below and let me know how it goes!